Hardware Bill of Materials (HBOM) and CRA Compliance

 Example: ESP32 device with firmware stack

-The example below shows a realistic hardware component (ESP32-WROOM-32E), its firmware (ESP-IDF), and a library within the firmware (mbedtls), all in a single CycloneDX 1.6 document with dependency relationships:
+The example below shows a realistic hardware component (ESP32-WROOM-32E), its firmware (ESP-IDF), and a library within the firmware (mbedtls), all in a single CycloneDX 1.6 or later document with dependency relationships:

 {